Updated on May 8, 2026

 01. Your options side by side

-Method | Pros | Cons | Best for |
+| Method | Pros | Cons | Best for |

-Trimming or scissors | Fast, cheap, no downtime | Frequent upkeep, uneven edges | Quick tidy ups |
+| Trimming or scissors | Fast, cheap, no downtime | Frequent upkeep, uneven edges | Quick tidy ups |

-Waxing | Smooth finish, lasts longer than trimming | Sting, risk of irritation, regrowth required between visits | Occasional grooming |
+| Waxing | Smooth finish, lasts longer than trimming | Sharp sting, irritation risk, regrowth needed between visits | Occasional grooming |

-Depilatory creams | Easy at home, low cost | Chemical irritation risk, smell, patch tests needed | Short term smoothing |
+| Depilatory creams | Easy at home, low cost | Risk of chemical irritation, strong smell, patch test needed | Short term smoothing |

-Laser hair removal | Long lasting reduction, crisp edges, fewer ingrowns | Course of sessions needed, clinic visit required | Sustained neatness |
+| Laser hair removal | Long lasting reduction, crisp edges, fewer ingrowns | Several sessions needed, clinic visit required | Sustained neatness |

 Why laser suits the ear area

 - All skin tones covered: with the right wavelength and cooling, types I through VI can be treated.
-Nd YAG at 1064 nanometres is preferred for deeper tones.
+Nd YAG at 1064 nanometres is usually preferred for deeper tones.

 How a session works, and typical pricing